aincojin/odin-recipes/README.md

 # odin-recipes

 I'm doing this super-duper easy project to practice my HTML and CSS(in the future).
-I hope I won't burn ou tho.
+I hope I won't burn out tho.
 It would suck